IEEE-BULC/Twitterbot/README.md

 # Twitterbot
-Twitter bot which will retweet
+Twitter bot which will retweet the tweets having #ieeebulc